Copshop: Critical response

-On Rotten Tomatoes the film has an approval rating of 82% based on 109 reviews, with an average rating of 6.50/10.
+On Rotten Tomatoes the film has an approval rating of 82% based on 112 reviews, with an average rating of 6.50/10.
 The website's critics consensus reads: "It doesn't add many new ingredients to the genre, but action fans in the mood for an old-school thriller will be happy to buy what Copshop is selling."
-On Metacritic it has a weighted average score of 61 out of 100 based on reviews from 22 critics, indicating "generally favorable reviews".
+On Metacritic it has a weighted average score of 61 out of 100 based on reviews from 22 critics, indicating "generally favorable" reviews.
 Audiences surveyed by PostTrak gave the film a 62% positive score, with 39% saying they would definitely recommend it.

-Ian Freer of Empire magazine called it "A simple, effective thriller, Copshop doubles down on pulpy, '70s-styled fun.
+Ian Freer of Empire called it: "A simple, effective thriller, Copshop doubles down on pulpy, '70s-styled fun.
 It proffers little that is novel but has enough vim and vigour to compensate."